lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_005_products_from_the_database/README.md

 * Add a default constructor, and make the fields non-final.
 Also, remove the `id` field from Product, since that field is already defined on `PanacheEntity`.
 * Delete your old `Products` class, and update your `ProductsResource` to use the static methods on `Product` instead.
 * Which methods did you pick?

-* Copy the file `materials/exercise-5/import.sql` to `src/main/resources/import.sql`.
+* Pull in a file `import.sql` by executing the following command in a terminal:

+`cmtc pull-template src/main/resources/import.sql <root folder of exercise repo>`.

 Hibernate will automatically pick up this file, and execute its contents after creating the database.
 The file will populate your database with the HIQUEA products we love so much.

 * Run your app and check if everything still works :)